 As for FDR and the New Deal, had Vanity Fair lasted through the later terms of his presidency, and the controversies that swirled around them, there is no telling what turns the cover art may have taken — but it is likely that good caricature and satire would have continued in fair display.
 Happily, in its modern rebirth since 1983, Vanity Fair has renewed and continued the creative blending of art, satire, and politics to good effect, though there still may be some pining for that old-form, art caricature that can grab readers’ attention in unique ways and leave lasting impressions.

 Readers of this story may also find others on similar topics at the “Politics & Culture” category page and/or the “Print & Publishing” page.
-Thanks for visiting – and please consider supporting this website.
+See also “Magazine History,” a topics page with links to 18 additional stories in that category.
+Thanks for visiting – and if you like what you find here, please make a donation to help support this website.
 Thank you. – Jack Doyle

 Date Posted: 2 November 2009